atomscale/ninepanels/9p_guide.md

 **Initial questions to ask:**

 - does this involve a db schema migration? - NO
-- does this involve deploying front and backends in tandem? - NO
+- does this involve deploying front and backends in tandem? - NO, this is backend bug fix, no change in api surface for clients
 - does the release involve an announcement, should the bar be active? - NO , server only

 **CHECKLIST:**